How to Manage Multiple Projects?

 Your project plan, timeline, schedule, deliverables, etc., will work only when teams feel involved in the project.

-When you have multiple projects to manage, you act as the hub that connects stakeholders, teams, bosses, and clients.
-Without clear communication, misunderstandings may arise, and things can start falling apart pretty quickly.
+When you have different projects to manage, you are the hub that connects stakeholders, teams, bosses, and clients.
+If their communication is not clear, misunderstandings might occur, and in no time, things can begin to fall apart.

 Remember, active listening is a part of effective communication.
 So, learn to listen to everyone’s concerns and involve them in any changes.
 Likewise, create a culture of giving and receiving feedback.